-We’ve put together a thorough guide on everything you need to know about electric trolling motors to help you in deciding which one is the perfect engine for your SIB.
+We’ve put together a thorough guide on everything you need to know about electric trolling motors to help you in deciding which one is perfect for your SIB.

 First of all, let’s have a look at the products I can recommend to anybody looking for a strong, reliable motor.

-There are 2 companies in 2019 that fit the bill, if you have experience with other manufacturers please leave them in a comment:
+There are 2 companies in 2023 that fit the bill, if you have experience with other manufacturers please leave them in a comment.

-Let’s have a look at the motors these companies make, along with their specifications.
+Here are the basic transom-mounted electric motors these companies make, along with their specifications.

 Don’t worry if you don’t understand the detailed specs just yet, I’ll go over what you need to be mindful of below.